kodecocodes/swift-algorithm-club/Egg Drop Problem/README.markdown

 - If an egg breaks, then it would break if dropped from a higher floor.
 - If an egg survives, then it would survive a shorter fall.

-The problem is not actually to find the critical floor, but merely to decide floors from which eggs should be dropped so that total number of trials are minimized.

 ## Solution

 - eggNumber -> Number of eggs at the moment
 - floorNumber -> Floor number at the moment
 - visitingFloor -> Floor being visited at the moment